- Birth control

 You’re at risk of HIV transmission.
 Nonoxynol-9, the active ingredient in over-the-counter spermicide, causes changes in the sensitive skin of the vagina that can make you more susceptible to HIV.
 If your partner has HIV or hasn’t been tested recently, spermicides that contain nonoxynol-9 may not be the best choice for you.

 Spermicide causes you irritation (or you’re prone to skin irritation in general).
 If you get irritated using spermicide, you’re probably allergic to it.
 Unfortunately, all spermicides and contraceptive gels sold over the counter in the United States contain the same active ingredient, nonoxynol-9.
 If you’re allergic to it, over-the-counter spermicide (and condoms with spermicidal lubricant) won’t work for you.
 In general, if you know you tend to get skin irritation often, spermicide may not be the best option for you.
-(However, Phexxi, a prescription-only spermicide, does not contain nonoxynol-9, so you may still be able to use Phexxi even if you’re allergic to over-the-counter spermicide.)
+(However, Phexxi, a prescription-only vaginal gel, does not contain nonoxynol-9, so you may still be able to use Phexxi even if you’re allergic to over-the-counter spermicide.)

 You’re planning on having sex with multiple partners over a short period of time.
 Spermicide can cause irritation, especially if you’re using it multiple times a day.
 This irritation affects the cells in your vagina and cervix that help to fight off infections, putting you at higher risk of getting a sexually transmitted infection (STI).